 If your application is successful, your subject result will appear as ‘ED’ (exam deferred) in eStudent once results are officially released.
 If you are not granted a deferred exam, your subject result will appear as ‘X’ (Fail).

-For more information on deferred exams, see Deferred and supplementary exams for SP1 & SP2.
+For more information on deferred exams, see Deferred and supplementary exams for SP1 and SP2.

 Special consideration in exam marking